Setting and changing grades

-Anyone can bring forward a concern about grading, a quality issue or any specification in the Official Grain Grading Guide by contacting a standards committee member, a sub-committee member, or the Canadian Grain Commission.
-The committee or sub-committee member brings the item forward for discussion at the appropriate sub-committee's meeting.
+Anyone can bring forward a concern about grading, a quality issue or any specification in the Official Grain Grading Guide by contacting a standards committee member, an advisory committee member, or the Canadian Grain Commission.
+The grain standards committee or advisory committee member brings the item forward for discussion at the appropriate advisory committee's meeting.

-The sub-committee discusses the potential impact a change would have on the grain industry and the customers of Canada's grain.
-The sub-committee decides if further study is required.
-If so, the sub-committee seeks input from stakeholders and arranges for scientific research where necessary.
+The advisory committee discusses the potential impact a change would have on the grain industry and the customers of Canada's grain.
+The advisory committee decides if further study is required.
+If so, the advisory committee seeks input from stakeholders and arranges for scientific research where necessary.

-Once consultation and research are complete, results are brought back to the sub-committee for further discussion and consideration.
-At this point, the sub-committee may:
+Once consultation and research are complete, results are brought back to the advisory committee for further discussion and consideration.
+At this point, the advisory committee may:

 - ask for more evaluation